What is the New Apostolic Reformation? Is it Biblical?

 3. DOMINIONISM and WEALTH TRANSFER

 Most NAR leaders and churches are also known for promoting the heretic prosperity gospel and word of faith theology.
-When such false doctrines are further combined with their 7 Mountain Mandate agenda or the NAR version of the gospel of the “kingdom”, this whole concoction of doctrines further points to the NAR agenda of Dominionism and a great wealth transfer.
+When such false doctrines are further combined with their 7 Mountain Mandate agenda or the NAR version of the gospel of the “kingdom”, this whole concoction of doctrines further points to the NAR agenda of Dominionism and a supposed expectation of a “great wealth transfer”.

 Dominionism or NAR dominionists base their beliefs on Genesis 1:28 which says “Be fruitful and multiply and fill the earth and subdue it and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”